Skip to content

 Covering Autism, ADHD and Sensory Processing Difficulties as well as specific learning difficulties, SEND and the local offer, the neurodevelopmental conditions learning programme gives parents and carers the knowledge and confidence to better understand and meet the needs of their neurodivergent children and young people.
 This programme is open access to families pre, during and post diagnosis and is available face to face or online.

-Our next face to face programme in Warrington will be next term contact us to register your interest or book below to attend online on Tuesday and Thursday evenings beginning 22nd April.
+Our next face to face programme in Warrington will be across 3 Fridays in September – 12th, 19th and 26th.
+Or you can attend online on Tuesday evenings beginning 3rd June.

 ND & Me (ages 8-14)